AP® English Literature Score Calculator 2026

 How accurate is this score calculator?

-This calculator is typically accurate within ±1 AP score point for most students.
-It uses averaged cutoffs from recent exam years (2023-2025).
-However, actual cutoffs can shift slightly each year based on exam difficulty.
+This calculator is typically accurate within ±1 AP score point for many students, but it remains an estimate.
+It uses the current exam structure plus recent official score-distribution data, while actual cutoffs can shift from year to year.

 Do colleges give credit for AP English Literature?